gardener/documentation/website/blog/2024/04-18-SpinKube-Gardener-Shoot-Cluster.md

 kubectl apply -f https://raw.githubusercontent.com/spinkube/spin-operator/main/config/samples/simple.yaml
 ```

-After the CRD has been picked up by the `spin-operator` a pod will be created running the sample application.
+After the CRD has been picked up by the `spin-operator`, a pod will be created running the sample application.
 Let's explore its logs.

 ```bash
 kubectl logs simple-spinapp-56687588d9-nbrtq